mrettig1/ansible-role-files/README.md

 A wrapper for the Official File Module of Ansible.

-With the role you can easily use all options of the Ansible module in variables.
+With the role you can easily use all options of the Ansible File module in variables.

 Folders, symlinks, file permissions, owner and group can be easily managed via variables.